Woman writing in a notebook with computer in background

 Q. The schedule shows there are seats still available in a course.
 Why can’t I enroll?

 A. The College of Liberal Arts & Sciences reserves seats in online courses for online degree-seeking students, as described above in the section on “Reserved Seats.”
 These seats are reserved to accommodate the enrollment timeline of online degree-seeking students.
-Please consider enrolling in a different course, talk with your Jayhawk academic advisor, or add yourself to the course Waitlist.
+Please consider enrolling in a different course, talk with your academic advisor, or add yourself to the course Waitlist.

 Q. I’m on the Waitlist.
 When will I find out if I get a seat in the course?